Blast (album)

-Blast is the debut solo album by the British musician Holly Johnson of Frankie Goes to Hollywood.
+Blast is the debut solo album by the English singer and musician Holly Johnson.
 It was released in 1989 and reached No. 1 in the UK Albums Chart and sold over 300,000 copies making it platinum.
 The album stayed on the charts for 17 weeks.
 The album features the hits "Love Train", "Americanos", "Atomic City" and "Heaven's Here".
 The album was re-released in November 2009 and again in November 2010.

 In 2010, Johnson marked "Love Will Come" and "Heaven's Here" as his favourite tracks from the album.
 The album's title Blast came from the short-lived magazine of the early-20th century British Vorticist art movement.